himotoyoshi/carray/README.md

 What is Ruby/CArray
 ------------------

 Ruby/CArray is an extension library for the multi-dimensional numerical array class.
-CArray stores integers or floating point numbers in memory block and treats them collectively to ensure the effecient performance.
+CArray stores integers or floating-point numbers in memory block and treats them collectively to ensure efficient performance.
 Therefore, Ruby/CArray is suitable for numerical computation and data analysis.
-Ruby/CArray has different features from other multidimensional array libraries (narray, numo-narray, nmatrix) for Ruby, such as element-wise masks, creation of reference arrays that can reflect changes to the referent, the ability to access memory block that the other object has, user-defined arrays, and so on.

 #### Multi-dimensional uniform array ####

-CArray is a collection class which can stores the array of values with uniform  data type of one of fixed width integer (8,16,32,64bits), floating point number (32,64bits), complex number (64,128bits), fixed-length string, ruby object.
+CArray is a collection class that can store the array of values with a uniform data type of one of fixed-width integer (8,16,32,64bits), floating-point number (32,64bits), complex number (64,128bits), fixed-length string, ruby object.
 These values are stored in memory block as binary data.
-CArray has multi-dimensional array interface to access their values.
+CArray has multi-dimensional interfaces for the array to access their values.
 The multi-dimensional array has the attributes of the dimension size (1,2,3,...) and the shape of dimension ([dim0], [dim0,dim1], [dim0,dim1,dim2],...) which define the size of array.

 #### Collective mathematical operations ####